imgen/DacpacDeployUtility/README.md

 # DacpacDeployUtility
 A command line utility to replace `SqlPackage.exe` for publishing .dacpac file to database.
+Also some other database tools, such as

+## BacpacImportUtility
+A command line utility to import `.bacpac` files into a database

+## DatabaseBackupUtility
+A command line utility to backup a database

+## DatabaseKiller
+A command line utility to delete a database

+## DatabaseRestoreUtility
+A command line utility to restore database from `.bak` files

 # Why not `SqlPackage.exe`
 The problem with `SqlPackage.exe` is sometimes it will keep throwing `StackOverflow` exception while publishing/deployment can be done successfully using `Visual Studio`, suggesting `Visual Studio` is using something different to do the publishing.
 With this tool, `StackOverflow` exception can be avoided completely.